 In 2016, Solaputi Kidsʼs Camp became a full member of SeriousFun

-Public Interest Incorporated Association Solaputi Kids' Camp (Solaputi Kids' Camp) has received official notification from SeriousFun Children's Network (SeriousFun), that it has been approved as a provisional member in the Network.
-SeriousFun Children’s Network, which was founded by famous actor Paul Newman, is a worldwide network of camps and programs for children with serious illnesses and their families.
-Solaputi Kids' Camp is the newest full residential camp and first in East Asia to become part of SeriousFun.
+SeriousFun Childrenʼs Network, which was founded by the famous actor Paul Newman, is a worldwide camp network for children with serious illnesses and their families.
+Beginning with the first camp in the United States in 1988, SeriousFun has delivered more than one million life-changing camp experiences to children and their families, totally free of charge.
+Solaputi Kidsʼ Camp is the newest full member camp and first in East Asia to become a part of SeriousFun.

 In 2006, Solaputi registered as a threshold camp for SeriousFun.

 In 2013, Solaputi approved as a provisional member of SeriousFun.

 In 2016, Solaputi approved as a full member of SeriousFun.

 Paul Newman was born in Ohio, the US, in 1925.
 Known as a Hollywood star, he appeared in numerous films and TV shows.
 He won 42 awards, including three Academy Awards.
 Not only a famous movie star, but also a successful entrepreneur, he established Newmanʼs Own, a food manufacturing company, in 1982.
 Since Newmanʼs Own was founded, 100% profits from the sale of its products have been used for charitable purposes.

 Moreover, with the hope of improving the quality of life of children with serious illnesses and their families, Paul established a camp with on-site medical care, named The Hole in the Wall Gang Camp, in Connecticut, the US, in 1988.
 This movement gradually spread to the world, and SeriousFun Childrenʼs Network (formerly known as the Association of Hole in the Wall Camps) was established as an international network organization.